projectLewis/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+   Map returns a new array, foreach doesnt.

 2. What is the difference between a function and a method?
+  A Method is a function for a object.

 3. What is closure?
+  Closure is accessing something stored in memory outside the scope of a function & updating it.

 4. Describe the four rules of the 'this' keyword.
+   * 1. Window
+   * 2. Implicit
+   * 3. New
+   * 4. Explicit

+By default, this refers to the context of which it was called.
+Which would be the global environment (depending on the JS engine) if it is called outside of a function, oject, etc. If called within a function (exception arrow functions), this would apply to the parameter passed in.
+If called within an object this would apply to the object unless it is reassigned to something else within the object.
+Using 'new' allows this to apply to whatever generated it with new, as opposed to the origin function/object that created it.
+Lastly, you can reassign it to other 'this' instances with call or apply.

 5. Why do we need super() in an extended class?
+  It lets you keep track of what keys you want access to from the original object you're extended from.

 ## Project Set up